aa-shin/personal-website/README.md

 Created folder for images.
 Finished creating initial content for index.html and added necessary code for styles.css.
 Finished creating initial content for about.html and added necessary code for styles.css.
+Finished creating initial content for portfolio.html and added necessary code for styles.css.